Athlon1600/SerpScraper/README.md

 SerpScraper
 ===========

-###  --- reCAPTCHA V2 -- ~~Feb 10, 2018~~ -- Fixed on March 3, 2018

-~~Google Search no longer uses its image-based captcha.~~
-~~It has now moved on to its new reCAPTCHA v2 which makes it very difficult for robots and scripts to bypass.~~
-~~We're looking for a solution.
-Stay tuned.~~

-The purpose of this library is to provide an easy, undetectable, and captcha resistant way to extract data from all major search engines such as Google and Bing.
+The purpose of this library is to provide an easy, undetectable, and captcha resistant way to extract search results from popular search engines like Google and Bing.

+**Captcha solver status:**
+still being built...

 ## Extracting Search Results From Google

 ```php